GLOBAL MARKETS-Investors rush to bonds on economy fears

 By Herbert Lash

-NEW YORK, June 1 Yields on U.S. Treasury debt fell to record lows o n F riday and stock markets plunged after a weak U.S. jobs report aggravated fears of slower global growth and sent investors scurrying for safety.
+NEW YORK, June 1 Yields on safe-haven government debt set record lows o n F riday after a weak U.S. jobs report added to growing fears of a global slowdown, sending investors scurrying for safety.

-The data, which showed U.S. job growth in May was the weakest in a year, underscored a growing sense that the U.S. economy is not immune to weakness in Europe, where Spain is struggling to support its banks, or slower growth in China.
+The data added to worries that the U.S. economy cannot escape the effect of weakness in Europe, where Spain is struggling to support its banking system, and a slowdown in China.

+Major U.S. and European stock indexes fell more than 1.5 percent after U.S. job growth in May was the weakest in a year and growth figures for the prior two months were revised lower, suggesting a faltering U.S. economic recovery.

 German Bund futures hit a record high of 146.89, up 86 ticks on the day, and yields on German 10-year bonds fell as low as 1.127 percent.